Netherlands in the Eurovision Song Contest 2008: Internal selection

 On 9 November 2007, Dutch media reported that NOS had selected singer Hind Laroussi to represent the Netherlands at the 2008 contest.
-Hind was confirmed as the Dutch entrant on 23 November 2007 during a press conference that that took place in Amsterdam and hosted by Gerard Dielessen.
+Hind was confirmed as the Dutch entrant on 23 November 2007 during a press conference that took place in Amsterdam and hosted by Gerard Dielessen.
 A submission period was opened on the same day where composers were able to submit their songs to the broadcaster.

 On 7 March 2008, Hind's Eurovision entry, "Your Heart Belongs to Me", was presented to the public during the Nederland 3 programme Thank God it's Friday, hosted by Claudia de Breij.
 The official video for the song directed by Jelle Posthuma was released on 18 March 2008.
 "Your Heart Belongs to Me" was written by Hind herself together with Tjeerd van Zanen and Bas van den Heuvel.